 Instant Pot poached eggs are the perfect soft boiled breakfast served over avocado toast or by itself for a low carb meal.
-Here’s how easy they are to make!
+Here’s how easy they are to make in a Ninja Foodi or Crockpot Express too!

 Who hasn’t tried Instant Pot poached eggs yet??
 Are you kidding me??
 It’s the best low carb and keto friendly breakfast or snack you’ll ever try.
 Even my kids go crazy for these soft boiled eggs.
-Find this and more easy Instant Pot recipes here. (affiliate links present)
+Find this and more easy Instant Pot recipes here. (affiliate links present, originally published 5/20)

 - Yes you can make these in your Ninja Foodi or any other brand of pressure cooker you may have.